-The prioritization between the operational and financial objectives is highly dependent on the importance that revenue generation plays in the funding of the project.
+The prioritization between the operational and financial objectives is highly dependent on the importance that revenue generation plays in funding the project.
 The user objectives are usually a lower priority and are addressed to the extent possible within the constraints of the selected operational and financial objectives.